devpi/devpi/doc/userman/devpi_commands.rst

     optional arguments:
-      -h, --help       show this help message and exit --index INDEX    index to push from (defaults to current index) --pypirc path    path to pypirc
+      -h, --help       show this help message and exit --index INDEX    index to push from (defaults to current index) --no-docs        Do not push documentation zips, only release files.
+                       Requires devpi-server 6.14.0.
+      --only-docs      Only push documentation zips, no release files.
+Requires devpi-server 6.14.0.
+      --pypirc path    path to pypirc

     generic options: